 York Central Labour MP Rachael Maskell, who chairs the All-Party Parliamentary Group on Ageing and Older People, called on the Government to introduce sustained funding for social care.

 “Over the last eight years we have seen a 10 per cent cut in social care funding amounting to £6.3bn,” she said.
-“The system itself is broken.
-1.2m people across the country currently cannot access the care they need.
-Dignity is being taken away from people.
-This crisis will continue to grow without proper funding in place.”
+“The system itself is broken.”

 Kirklees Council’s funding gap looks set to rise from £4m this year to £7.6m next year.

-A department spokesperson said: “We know the social care system is under pressure — that’s why we’ve provided access to £9.4 billion of additional funding over three years.
+A department spokesperson said: “We know the social care system is under pressure — that’s why we’ve provided access to £9.4bn of additional funding over three years.”